 Hello!
 I’m J.M.
 Plumbley.
 In addition to the Monster Meet blog, I write humorous fantasy and horror fiction, with a preference for long-form (read: book-length) work.
 I’m an active member of the Brooklyn Speculative Fiction Writers (BSFW) and a proud graduate of the Odyssey Writing Workshop.

 Writing is pretty much all I do, both in terms of my day job (digital communications) and 90% of my spare time.
-Consequently, I am embarrassingly bad at most everything else, including but not limited to:
+As such, I am embarrassingly bad at most everything else, including but not limited to:

 - Pop culture references